biocro/biocro/README.md

 ### Installation
 #### Requirements
 - The [R environment](https://cran.r-project.org/) version 3.2.3 or greater.
-- On Windows, [Rtools](https://cran.r-project.org/bin/windows/Rtools/) version 3.3 or higher (3.5 is not recommended as of 2019-12-05 since that version is not frozen)
+- On Windows, [Rtools](https://cran.r-project.org/bin/windows/Rtools/) version 3.3 or higher (3.5 is not recommended as of 2019-12-05 since that version is not frozen).
 - On Linux, gcc and g++ version 4.9.3 or greater (consult documentation for your distribution for installation instructions).
-- On MacOS, Xcode is required.
+- On MacOS, Xcode.

 #### Installation steps
 Download the BioCro source code from GitHub, unzip the file, and install from the either the command line or from within R using one of the following sets of commands.

+Do one of the sets of instruction below.
 These assume that the source files are in a directory named "biocro".

 - From the command line
 ```